TheNathannator/GuitarGame_ChartFormats/doc/FileFormats/_General/Chart.md

 `<Name> = <Value>`

-- `Name` is the name of the metadata entry,  written in PascalCase.
+- `Name` is the name of the metadata entry, typically written in PascalCase (though their casing may vary).
 These should be unique, and any duplicates should be ignored.
 - `Value` is the value of the metadata entry.
 The data type of `Value` depends on which entry it is paired to.

-The order of metadata tags may vary, and so may their upper/lowercasing.
+The order of metadata tags may vary.

 Note: .chart files made for Clone Hero often don't have this section properly filled out, they instead use an accompanying song.ini file.
 The metadata in the song.ini should be prioritized over the metadata in the .chart wherever possible.
 See [Song_ini.md](Song_ini.md) for details on the song.ini file.